raspberrypilearning/catch-the-dots/en/step_3.md

-## Collecting dots
+## Gain points or lose lives

-Let's add some dots for the player to collect with their controller.
+Now you're going to add some dots that the player needs to collect.

 --- task ---
 Create a new sprite called 'red'.
 This sprite should be a small red dot.